ht-sdks/events-sdk-js/examples/chrome-extension/USAGE.md

 # Chrome Extension Usage

-RudderStack JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.
+The JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.

 ## Table of contents